Hubbard Woods Business District Streetscape

 How can I get involved and receive project updates?

 Community input is welcome throughout the planning process.
-Feedback can be provided via the community poll, or by contacting Community Development Director David Schoon.
-Please subscribe to Winnetka’s weekly email newsletter to receive project updates and to participate in upcoming activities.
+Feedback can be provided by contacting Community Development Director Scott Mangum.
+Please subscribe to Winnetka’s weekly email newsletter to receive project updates.

 Get involved